Health & Safety

 We are a peanut free school.
 So that means that there are no peanuts or products containing peanuts allowed in the school.
 This also includes any functions that the school has where classes or the hospitality committee might be asked to bring in goodies.
 If any food comes into the school which contains peanuts it will be quickly removed.
 Peanuts are the most prevalent cause of anaphylaxis.
 Yes, we do have students who are anaphylactic to peanuts attending the school.

-That being said we have students who are anaphyactic to other nuts, dairy and variety of other foods.
+That being said we have students who are anaphylactic to other nuts, dairy and variety of other foods.
 Those are not dismissed as being any less of a concern than the peanuts.
 Each of the classes that have the students using epi pens, the classroom teachers will inform the parents in the class of the foods which will be of concern.
 This is for the children and so that everyone in the classroom can come and enjoy the party with food that is safe for all of the students in that class to eat and also so that the students can enjoy their lunch on a day to day basis sitting together and socializing.

 If there are any concerns or questions about any of this please come and talk to me directly.
 You can find me in the office next to Erin Hayes.
 Linda.

-The Medical Administration form should have been handed out to everyone at the beginning of the year.
+The Medical Administration form would have been handed out to everyone at the beginning of the year.
 If you need another copy, I will be placing a link below for you to access and get your copy.
 I also have copies in my office.

 Taking action towards healthy living!
 Again, a reminder to everyone about the importance of washing your hands and teaching your children how to wash their hands as a follow through from school to home and back again.